Frequently Asked Questions (FAQs)

 A. We provide morning tea, lunch, afternoon tea and breakfast and a late snack.
 Our meals are freshly prepared by our cook and they are healthy and nutritional meals.

 Q, Are nappies and wipes provided for babies and toddlers?

 A. Yes, we provide nappies and wipes for the children.

 Q. How do I enrol at Myrtle Street Early Learning Centre?

-A. To enrol online new families will need to register to My Family Lounge.
-Once registered you will need to login to your My Family Lounge Account and tell us about your child and what bookings you are after.
+A. To enrol online new families will need to register to our Waiting List.
 We will then send you an offer and ask you to accept the offer if a permanent spot is available for your child.
-If the placement is accepted, you will then be required to complete the enrolment form in the MFL portal.
+If the placement is accepted, you will then be required to complete the enrolment form.
 We'll support you every step of the way.
 You will be invited to an orientation day so you can see where your child will be cared for and to ensure you are comfortable with your decision.